rustinphares/pdf2htmlEXwiki/FAQ.md

 ## Pitfalls

-### <div id="compile">I cannot compile pdf2htmlEX</div>

- - Make sure you have installed all required packages (and headers), see Readme.
- - Make sure poppler has been compiled with --enable-xpdf-headers
-   - Especially when you see something about goo/GooString.h
- - Make sure C++11 is supported by your compiler
- - Fontforge has not been linking friendly until recent:
-   - Git version is recommended
-   - If there's something wrong about 'spiroentrypoints.h', install header files of libspiro
-   - If there's something wrong about 'undefined reference of Py_xxx', install header files of python-2.x
-   - If there's something wrong about 'libintl.h', install gettext and set your system include path accordingly.

 ### 'Cannot open the manifest file'
  - Run 'sudo make install' or 'make install', depending on your environment.